DTAS Resilience Fund — Proposal

 Cultybraggan is one of the best-preserved WW2 POW camps in Europe, community-owned since 2007, home to 11 community groups and a growing creative economy.
 This is an internationally significant story that barely exists online.
 The resilience fund can pay for the professional storytelling, PR, and community engagement that turns CDT from a well-kept secret into a recognised exemplar.

-Three Workstreams
+Four Workstreams

 1. Governance